Anderson Localization and Swing Mobility Edge in Curved Spacetime: Mobility Edge

 Furthermore, one can distinguish different phases by the behavior of the fractal dimension versus system size.
 To this end, we perform the scaling analysis and plot the results of different $N$ in Fig.~\ref{FD}(c).
 One can find that the fractal dimension $\Gamma$ in region III (region I$_{1}$ and I$_{2}$) increases (decreases) with the increasing system size $N$, which exhibits the properties of the extended (localized) phase.
-However, $\Gamma$ is independent of the system size in regions II$_{1}$, II$_{2}$ and II$_{3}$, which is an evidence of the critical phase.
-Both the scaling behavior of fractal dimension and the overlap of subchain eigenvalues agree well with each other, and thus corroborate the emergence of the critical phases~\cite{YWang2022,XLin2022,YCZhang2022}

-Secondly, we calculate the scaling index to further explore different phases~\cite{HHiramoto1989,HGrussbach1995,SSchiffer2021, JWang2016}.
+However, $\Gamma$ is independent of the system size in regions II$_{1}$, II$_{2}$ and II$_{3}$.
+This phenomenon arises from the counteracting scaling behaviors between the extended and localized eigenstates within this domain, thereby leading to the size-independent nature of $\Gamma$, which is an evidence of the swing phase.
+Both the scaling behavior of fractal dimension and the overlap of subchain eigenvalues agree well with each other, and thus corroborate the emergence of the swing phases.
+Secondly, we calculate the scaling index in multifractal analysis to further explore different phases~\cite{HHiramoto1989,HGrussbach1995,SSchiffer2021, JWang2016}.
 The probability of a particle occupied in site $j$ is represented by the modulus square of the wave function $\mathbb{P}_{j}=\left| \psi_{j} \right|^2$, which satisfies the normalization condition $\sum_{j}\left| \psi_{j} \right|^2=1$.
 The scaling index of multifractal analysis $\alpha_{j}$ is defined by the probability measure $\mathbb{P}_{j}$ as